 Each part of the Candidacy Examination is written and evaluated by a committee of three UCF graduate faculty chosen by the student.
-This Candidacy Examination Committee must be comprised of at least two members of the Texts and Technology core or associate faculty (associate faculty members are eligible to chair Candidacy Examination Committees, but not Dissertation Committees).
+This Candidacy Examination Committee must be comprised of three members: a chair and at least two members.
+The chair and at least one of the members must be from the Texts and Technology core or associate faculty (associate faculty members are eligible to chair Candidacy Examination Committees, but not Dissertation Committees).
 Prior to registering for ENC 7919, students must submit a completed Candidacy Examination Committee form for approval by the Program Director.
 This form is available in the Texts & Technology office or by contacting phurter@ucf.edu.